Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Sparse Persistent RNNs: Squeezing Large Recurrent Networks On-Chip

 Abstract:Recurrent Neural Networks (RNNs) are powerful tools for solving sequence-based problems, but their efficacy and execution time are dependent on the size of the network.
 Following recent work in simplifying these networks with model pruning and a novel mapping of work onto GPUs, we design an efficient implementation for sparse RNNs.
 We investigate several optimizations and tradeoffs: Lamport timestamps, wide memory loads, and a bank-aware weight layout.
-With these optimizations, we achieve speedups of 5x over the next best algorithm using only 36 out of a P100's 56 SMs for a hidden layer of size 2304, batch size of 4, and a density of 10%.
-Further, our technique allows for models of over 3x the size to fit on a GPU for a speedup of 5x, enabling larger networks to help advance the state-of-the-art.
-We present a case study on NMT with LSTMs in the appendix.
+With these optimizations, we achieve speedups of over 6x over the next best algorithm for a hidden layer of size 2304, batch size of 4, and a density of 30%.
+Further, our technique allows for models of over 5x the size to fit on a GPU for a speedup of 2x, enabling larger networks to help advance the state-of-the-art.
+We perform case studies on NMT and speech recognition tasks in the appendix, accelerating their recurrent layers by up to 3x.

 TL;DR:Combining network pruning and persistent kernels into a practical, fast, and accurate network implementation.